guaiguaibao/Alexnet_Tensorflow2.0/README.md

 # Alexnet_Tensorflow2.0
-This repository is an impletation of Alexnet in tensorflow.
+This repository is an implementation of Alexnet in tensorflow.